 If the station comes with a separate charging block, the UPS function is not available, as such a station can only be charged via direct current (DC).

 I currently use a 1092 Wh power station with charging via an adapter.
 It seems to be enough to power my equipment during a typical workday of 6-8 hours when there’s a power outage (a powerful laptop with a large 43″ monitor and all peripherals, with a total consumption of about 70-90W).
 It also allows for a few hours of watching movies or TV shows on a 55-inch TV (110-120W).
 However, from experience, I can confidently say that a station with a separate adapter is very inconvenient.
-During a power outage, I have to manually switch everything from the wall outlet to the charging station, and then do the reverse when the power comes back.
+During a power outage, I have to manually switch everything from the wall outlet to the power station, and then do the reverse when the power comes back.

 Read also: ALLPOWERS S1500 Portable Power Station (AP-SS-008): Review and user experience

 Additionally, you need to constantly monitor the charging of the station through the built-in screen or mobile app and manually plug it into the socket, then unplug it when the battery is fully charged to preserve its lifespan.
-To make this process easier, I’ve used a smart Wi-Fi socket that I can control via my smartphone, so I don’t have to keep crawling under the desk to plug and unplug the charging station.
+To make this process easier, I’ve used a smart Wi-Fi socket that I can control via my smartphone, so I don’t have to keep crawling under the desk to plug and unplug the power station.
 However, it’s important to note that you need to have such a socket or purchase one separately.

 We also have another station at home, the older BLUETTI AC200P model I mentioned earlier.
 It uses a charging adapter, so naturally, it lacks the UPS (Uninterruptible Power Supply) function, and all the same inconveniences I described earlier apply here as well.

 Why such a long introduction?
-To help you understand the frustrations of using a charging station without Pass-through Charging and to encourage you to avoid this situation if possible.
+To help you understand the frustrations of using a power station without Pass-through Charging and to encourage you to avoid this situation if possible.
 At the same time, current models with the UPS function should address these issues and make the experience much more convenient.

 In practice, my expectations were completely met!
-Now I can simply keep the BLUETTI AC200L continuously connected to the main power grid, and power all my work equipment and the TV from the charging station outlets.
+Now I can simply keep the BLUETTI AC200L continuously connected to the main power grid, and power all my work equipment and the TV from the power station outlets.
 The UPS function works by default without any extra configuration, although some options are available through the app.
 Additionally, once power is restored, the station charges simultaneously while continuing to supply power to all connected devices.
 Once charging is complete, the controller stops charging the station and just keeps supplying power to the devices.
 It’s straightforward and transparent!

 I demonstrate how UPS and pass-through charging work in this video: